Welcome to today's edition of the Rush 24-7 podcast.

 I don't know.

-Then Meyer says at the end there, the vice president acknowledges, yeah, it's a CIA, but I don't know who in the CIA would have sent him.
+Then Meyer says, at the end there, the vice president acknowledges, yeah, it's a CIA, but I don't know who in the CIA would have sent him.

-Does that give the Vice President some wiggle room in this whole issue?
+Does that give the vice president some wiggle room in this whole issue?

-I mean, if you're if you he had been informed by Tenet, the the head of the head of the FBI that it was Mrs. Wilson who sent her who had a big role in sending her husband on the trip.
+I mean, if he had been informed by Tennant, the head of the FBI, that it was Mrs. Wilson who sent her, who had a big role in sending her husband on the trip, he could have said that.

 He chose not to say that.

-And I have to tell you, I don't think he was being uh cooperative as a witness on national television.
+And I have to tell you, I don't think he was being cooperative as a witness on national television if you know two things.

-He said it was Mrs. Wilson who sent him her husband on that trip, and then three months later he said, I don't have any idea who sent him on the trip.
+And then three months later, he said, I don't have any idea who sent him on the trip.

-Well, that's not a that's not the whole truth.
+Well, that's not the whole truth.

 Russert's not a special prosecutor.